jlescarlan11/krawl/docs/kanban-task.md

 ### Task FE-GEM-7: Differentiate Gem Markers by Status

-**Description:** Style the Leaflet markers differently based on the Gem's `lifecycleStatus` (always 'open' for visible ones in MVP) and `vouchCount` to indicate pending vs. verified status.
+**Description:** Style the MapLibre GL JS markers differently based on the Gem's `lifecycleStatus` (always 'open' for visible ones in MVP) and `vouchCount` to indicate pending vs. verified status.

 **Status:** `To Do`